dmbarbour/glas/docs/GlasApps.md

 * *Live Coding.* The behavior of a repeating transaction can be safely modified between transactions.
 Application state, schema update, and IDE integration also need attention, which might be expressed by inserting a handoff transaction.

 * *Concurrent.* For isolated transactions, there is no observable distinction between repetition and replication.
 This becomes useful in context of incremental computing and fair non-deterministic choice.
-For example, a `fork(N)` effect might logically return a natural number less than N, but can be implemented by creating N copies of the transaction and evaluating them in parallel.
+For example, a `sys.fork(N)` effect might logically return a natural number less than N, but can be implemented by creating N copies of the transaction and evaluating them in parallel.
 Assuming those transactions do not have a read-write conflict, they can commit in parallel.
 This effectively models multi-threaded systems without reifying threads, which greatly simplifies interaction with live coding.

 * *Distribution.* The properties of transaction loops also apply to repeating distributed transactions.
 However, distributed transactions are expensive!
 To minimize need for distributed transactions, we might locally cache read-mostly data and introduce specialized state types such as queues, bags, or CRDTs.
 Multiple transactions can write to the same queue without risk of read-write conflict, and a distributed queue could buffer writes locally.